niharika-1512/my-first-git-repo/README.md

 This is the first github repo

-My own version while resolving conflicts
+My own version while resolving conflicts.
+This is the new change locally